Frequently asked questions for Global Ice Hockey v2

 What format are date fields presented in?

-All of our Date/Time attributes are in UTC, presented in the ISO 8601 standard format.
+Date values are presented in the ISO 8601 standard format.

 How do I locate the TTL (Time to Live)/cache on an API endpoint?